 Powder supplies should be stored in their original containers in a cool, dry environment.

-Where amounts dictate, powder supplies should be housed in magazines as stipulated in fire codes.
+Where amounts dictate, powder supplies should be housed in magazines, as stipulated in fire codes.

-Access to these supplies should be limited to duly authorized individuals with multiple layers of key or combinations required.
+Access to these supplies should be limited to duly authorized individuals with multiple layers of keys or combinations required.

 Ammunition